kstenerud/concise-text-encoding/cte-specification.md

 Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
 Key-value pairs must be separated from each other using whitespace.
 A key without a paired value is invalid.

-An unordered map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.
+A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

 Note: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.